 A dedicated walk in the Lord is much needed in the hour in which we live!
 The apostle Paul gave an exhortation to the church in saying: Watch, stand fast in the faith, be brave like men, be strong.
 Then he spoke of being addicted (or devoted) to the ministry (1 Corinthians 16:13-15).

 A Bible commentary noted: There were individuals who willing give of themselves, and cheerfully engaging in ministry, not by constraint, but applying themselves with great diligence, and zeal!
 With so much activities available in today's culture to distract one's attention; such zeal towards the house of God may not be as it was in the earlier church.
 (Comment)

 A dedicated walk is one's being set apart, giving of one's self to service, wholly committed, and zealous in one's loyalty.
 Such a standing, in the early church, is noted many times in God's Word.

 Words describing being dedicated are: Consecrated, faithful, loyal, resolute, self-denying, and steadfast.
 There is always a sacrifice in availing oneself to the Lord's service.
 One may have to set aside other activities to accommodate the Lord's work.

 The test of discipleship, revealed in the Scriptures, noted excuses why some could not readily follow the Lord (Luke 9:57-61).
 Scripture reveals: No man, having put his hand to the plow, and looking back, is fit for the kingdom of God (Luke 9:62).

 Hold fast the profession of faith without wavering.
 Let us consider one another to provoke (or stir up) love and good works.
 Not forsaking the assembly of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as we see the day approaching (Hebrews 10:13-15).

 Scripture reveals that because iniquity shall abound, the love of many shall grow cold (Matthew 24:12).
-A Bible commentary noted: In the midst of this abounding iniquity, there were some, whose love for Christ, His Gospel, and saints, did not waver!
+A Bible commentary noted: In the midst of this abounding iniquity, there were some whose love for Christ, the Gospel, and saints, did not waver!